Huawei/containerops/component/java/analysis/cpd/README.md

-## Java Gradle Checkstyle Component
+## Java Gradle Cpd Component

 ### What's the Component?

-This image is java runtime image, used for find theDuplicate code
+This image is java runtime image, used for find the Duplicate code

 ### Learn how to build it?